kevL/yata/ReadMe.txt

 - Goto : Ctrl+g (focuses the Goto box)
 - Goto loadchanged (See note on Load below)

+Goto box (type a row ID and press Enter)

 Search box (type a string to search for)
 Search options dropdown (substring or wholeword)